2mal3/EnderGames/README.md

 # EnderGames

-Work in progress Paper plugin that brings back the discontinued EnderGames game mode from the GommeHD server.
+A Paper plugin that revives GommeHD’s discontinued EnderGames mode - reimagined and optimized for the newer Minecraft versions.

 ## Using the Plugin